The Facilities Customer Service Center manages Campus access for 4 different lock systems across campus for all

 Indicate if you would like to receive a quote before work begins

 Salto locks are currently being used at multiple locations across campus.
-These locks work off of a chip in your ACCESS card and require your card to be held up to the lock until the light goes green in order to access a space.
-Click here for detailed information regarding the Salto Locking System.
+These locks work off of a chip in your ACCESS card, your phone or your Apple Watch, and require your card or mobile device to be held up to the lock until the light goes green in order to access a space.
+Information on how to use your credential at a Salto lock can be found in the Salto Locking System Handout.